rob2d/ids-frontend-code-kata/README.md

 ## Introduction

 A Kata is a Japanese word meaning “form”, and in the martial arts it describes a choreographed pattern of movements used to train yourself to the level of muscle memory.
-We use this Kata to check your form and style while creating a Javascript Web Component.
+We use this Kata to check your form and style while creating a JS Web Component.

 For this Kata, imagine our Design team would like you to create a simple error dialog called a message dialog `<custom-message-dialog>`.